tomarney/astro-tailwind-blog/src/content/blog/markdown-style-guide.md

 heroImage: '../../assets/img/blog-image.jpg'
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Here is a quick sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings